JakubMckowiak/libDEMO2/README.md

 - [x] Getting information about certain users from the memory
 - [x] Deleting users from memory

+- [ ] Adding books to a user account (NEED'S REWORKING!)

 Planned functionality:

-- [ ] Adding books to a user account
+- [ ] By double clicking User's row, access all of the books he possesses

+Known issues to fix:

+- [ ] No reload of data in both tables after clicking 'Return the book' nor messagebox to approve the action (which is done in the background)

+- [ ] When user's account is deleted there is no mechanism to remove his possessions in book.txt record (to block or the construct the method)

+- [ ] When book is deleted, user's counter is not decreased (block or construct the method)

+- [ ] The whole project needs validation of data